estaji/configure-lemp-server/README.md

 ## Usage
 To use the role, you can create your own playbook.yaml and inventory files.

-Then modify vars section in your playbook.yaml file.
-Overwrite boolean variables carefully.
+Then modify vars section in your playbook.yaml file to overwrite variables.

 Run the playbook.

 ## Caution
 Running this playbook will overwrite and change some configuration files.

+Add the SSH port in templates/iptables.j2 file.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.